|

 Born

-Early on his interest in art was very strong.
-Taught himself
+on his interest in art was very strong.
+Taught himself oil

-oil painting in his early teens and upon finishing high
+painting in his early teens and upon finishing high school

-school went to work as an apprentice in a New York scenic
+went to work as an apprentice in a New York scenic studio,

-studio, mainly cleaning up, menial labor, washing the brushes
+mainly cleaning up, menial labor, washing the brushes and

 scenery for the New York stage.
 At this time he was attending

-and at the New School for Social Research in Manhattan.
+the New School for Social Research in Manhattan.
+During

 World War II, he served in the the US army for 3 years and